Table of Contents

 Yes.

-I’ve been inspecting for wood destroying insects (in Kansas City that’s primarily termites, carpenter ants, and carpenter bees) for as long as I’ve done home inspections.
+I’ve been inspecting for wood-destroying insects in Kansas City since 2003.
+This includes termites, carpenter ants, and carpenter bees.